tk0987/SLA-printer/README.md

 3, 2, 1... start

 basic motor and gui connection added. next:
-1. refine motor control code -done
+1. refine motor control code - partially done
 2. drive lcd for printing - done
 3. check it all and refine if needed - done.